akosnikhazy/non-existent-person-downloader/README.md

 # non-existent-person-downloader
-Download non existent faces from https://thispersondoesnotexist.com/
+~~Download non existent faces from https://thispersondoesnotexist.com/~~

+The site does not exists anymore.
+So this thing is dead.

 Why?
 Because it is easy.
 Made this in 20 minutes.